ovrclk/eve/README.md

 * **Human-first Design**: Humans are the primary users of Eve CLI.
 Therefore, it should be designed for humans first.
 * **Composeable**: It should be easy to compose and extend the CLI.
 A core tenet of the original [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) is that small, simple programs with clean interfaces can be combined to build larger systems.
 * **High Singal-to-noise ratio**:  The CLI should output just enough.
 Not too much or too little.
-* **Delight with Empathy**: The is a programmer's friend, so they should delighful to use.
+* **Delight with Empathy**: The CLI is a programmer's friend, so they should delighful to use.
 Designing an enjoyable experience starts with empathy.

 ## Inputs